MFG 1012 credit hours (lecture: 2 | lab: 1)

 Fee: $50

-Course provides hands-on training in G-code programming of Computer Numerical Control (CNC) machines including CNC mill (vertical machining center) and CNC lathe (turning center).
-The main content includes reading, interpreting, and manually creating CNC programs.
-Students will also learn to load programs, safely operate CNC machines, use inspection equipment correctly, and troubleshoot production problems.
-Programs are developed, written, simulated, run, and troubleshooted on actual CNC machines.
+Course provides hands-on training in G-code programming for Computer Numerical Control (CNC) machines including CNC mill (vertical machining center) and CNC lathe (turning center).
+Content includes reading, interpreting and manually creating CNC programs.
+Students will develop, write, simulate, run and troubleshoot programs utilizing CNC machines.

 Fee: $50